KDE/ghostwriter/resources/quickreferenceguide.md

 `Ctrl+,`
 :   Pressing `Ctrl` with the `,` character will remove any block quote formatting from the current line or the selected lines of text.

-`Alt+8`
+`Ctrl+8`
-:   Pressing `Alt` with the `8` character turns the current line or the selected lines into a bullet list with the `*` marker.
+:   Pressing `Ctrl` with the `8` character turns the current line or the selected lines into a bullet list with the `*` marker.
 For example, if you have selected text within the following lines:

         List item one.
         List item two.

-    Pressing `Alt+8` will turn the selected lines into a bullet list like so:
+    Pressing `Ctrl+8` will turn the selected lines into a bullet list like so:

         * List item one.
         * List item two.

-`Alt+-`
+`Ctrl+-`
-:   Pressing `Alt` with the `-` character turns the current line or the selected lines into a bullet list with the `-` marker.
+:   Pressing `Ctrl` with the `-` character turns the current line or the selected lines into a bullet list with the `-` marker.
 For example, if you have selected text within the following lines:

         List item one.
         List item two.

-    Pressing `Alt+-` will turn the selected lines into a bullet list like so:
+    Pressing `Ctrl+-` will turn the selected lines into a bullet list like so:

         - List item one.
         - List item two.

-`Alt+=`
+`Ctrl+=`
-:   Pressing `Alt` with the `=` character turns the current line or the selected lines into a bullet list with the `+` marker.
+:   Pressing `Ctrl` with the `=` character turns the current line or the selected lines into a bullet list with the `+` marker.
 For example, if you have selected text within the following lines:

         List item one.
         List item two.

-    Pressing `Alt++` will turn the selected lines into a bullet list like so:
+    Pressing `Ctrl+=` will turn the selected lines into a bullet list like so:

         + List item one.
         + List item two.

-`Alt+1`
+`Ctrl+1`
-:   Pressing `Alt` with the `1` (number 1) character turns the current line or the selected lines into a numbered list with the `.` marker.
+:   Pressing `Ctrl` with the `1` (number 1) character turns the current line or the selected lines into a numbered list with the `.` marker.
 For example, if you have selected text within the following lines:

         List item one.
         List item two.

-    Pressing `Alt+1` will turn the selected lines into a numbered list like so:
+    Pressing `Ctrl+1` will turn the selected lines into a numbered list like so:

         1. List item one.
         2. List item two.

-`Alt+0`
+`Ctrl+0`
-:   Pressing `Alt` with the `0` character turns the current line or the selected lines into a numbered list with the `)` marker.
+:   Pressing `Ctrl` with the `0` character turns the current line or the selected lines into a numbered list with the `)` marker.
 For example, if you have selected text within the following lines:

         List item one.
         List item two.

-    Pressing `Alt+0` will turn the selected lines into a numbered list like so:
+    Pressing `Ctrl+0` will turn the selected lines into a numbered list like so:

         1) List item one.
         2) List item two.